Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 is an array of indices.
 The number of indices in the array is determined by the number of branches defined in the `Branches Size` property.
 Each branch corresponds to an action table, you can specify the size of each table by modifying the `Branches` property.
-The `Branch Descriptions` property holds the names for each available branch.
-Set the `Vector Action Space Size` and `Vector Action Space Type` properties on the Brain object assigned to the Agent (using the Unity Editor Inspector window).

-Neither the Brain nor the training algorithm know anything about what the action values themselves mean.
+Neither the Policy nor the training algorithm know anything about what the action values themselves mean.
 The training algorithm simply tries different values for the action list and observes the affect on the accumulated rewards over time and many training episodes.
 Thus, the only place actions are defined for an Agent is